DiracMD/SYMMFUNC/README.md

 # SYMMETRY FUNCTION
-a simple project for symmetry function testing
+a simple code example for symmetry function fitting
 ## To Do

 + [X] find out the G4 descriptor sum equation